-First, we will alternate the update and query operations, UPDATE (i, π) and VERIFY_SUM (i, π) .
+First, we will alternate the update and query operations, $\mathsf{UPDATE}(i, \pi)$ and $\mathsf{VERIFY_SUM}(i, \pi)$.
 Then, we will carefully select the arguments to these operations as follows:

-- π for UPDATE The permutation π for each UPDATE operation will be uniformly random, which will randomly change the result of each SUM operation (where SUM computes the sum of i permutations, which must also be performed by VERIFY_SUM). - π for VERIFY_SUM Using uniformly random permutations is not appropriate, because it is easy for the operation to check that a permutation doesn't match the sum; it only needs to find one path in the sum that doesn't satisfy π .
+- π for UPDATE The permutation π for each UPDATE operation will be uniformly random, which will randomly change the result of each SUM operation (where SUM computes the sum of the first i permutations, which must also be performed by VERIFY_SUM). - π for VERIFY_SUM Using uniformly random permutations is not appropriate, because it is easy for the operation to check that a permutation doesn't match the sum; it only needs to find one path in the sum that doesn't satisfy π .
 The worst case permutation is actually the "correct" permutation, $\pi = \sum{j=1}^{i} (\pi_j)$, because this forces the operation to check every path before returning TRUE. - i For both operations, the i's follow the bit reversal sequence.
-To generate this sequence, take all n-bit numbers n_i , write them in binary, then reverse (or "mirror") the bits in each number n_i to create a new number m_i .
+To generate this sequence, take all n-bit numbers n_i in increasing order, write them in binary, then reverse (or "mirror") the bits in each number n_i to create a new number m_i .
 This results in a new sequence of numbers with some special properties.
 For example, the sequence maximizes the WILBER_1 function, as it chooses a path with the maximal number of non-preferred children at each step.